 https without an SSL configuration saw a connection error.

-In cPanel & WHM version 11.42 and later, we modified Apache's configuration to properly use proxy subdomains with SSL.
+In cPanel & WHM version 11.42 and later, we modified Apache's configuration to properly use service subdomains (proxy subdomains) with SSL.

-- Proxy subdomain virtualhosts now handle SSL and non-SSL connections separately.
+- Service subdomain (proxy subdomain) virtualhosts now handle SSL and non-SSL connections separately.

-- Each proxy subdomain virtualhost explicitly binds to all of the assigned IP addresses on a server.
+- Each service subdomain's (proxy subdomain's) virtualhost explicitly binds to all of the assigned IP addresses on a server.

-In cPanel & WHM version 62 and later, cPanel & WHM enables SNI functionality by default for SSL certificates on proxy subdomains.
+In cPanel & WHM version 62 and later, cPanel & WHM enables SNI functionality by default for SSL certificates on service subdomains (proxy subdomains).
 SNI allows multiple SSL certificates to use a single IP address and port number.

 Due to these changes, Apache uses cPanel's service SSL certificate to secure websites that do not have an SSL certificate.
 Visitors to sites without an SSL certificate may see an SSL warning, because Apache used cPanel's service SSL certificate to secure the site.

-How to bypass the use of proxy subdomains and the cPanel service SSL certificate
+How to bypass the use of service subdomains (proxy subdomains) and the cPanel service SSL certificate

-We do not recommend that you bypass your server's proxy subdomain configuration.
+We do not recommend that you bypass your server's service subdomain (proxy subdomain) configuration.